Our treatment offer

 - Our treatment services are available for anyone affected by problem gambling across England, Scotland and Wales for anyone aged 16 and over.

-Your GamCare practitioner can help you understand both the problem gambling behaviour as well as the thoughts, feelings and circumstances which may have led to this.
-Your practitioner will also help you develop strategies to deal with difficult situations in ways which don’t rely on gambling.
+Your GamCare practitioner can help you understand your relationship with gambling, and will also help you develop strategies to deal with difficult situations in ways which don’t rely on gambling.
+This treatment is available face-to-face, over the phone and online.

 GamCare also provides advice and treatment for family members and friends who are affected by a loved one’s gambling behaviour, even if the gambler does not wish to seek support yet.